 What tools do you use while working from home with kids?

 If you’ve read this far, you DEFINITELY work from home and have kids.

 So maybe you have some good ideas that I missed.
-Would you like to contribute a helpful product or software tool to the list?
+Would you like to contribute a helpful tip, product, or software tool to the list?
 Fill in the form below to be considered.

 Remote work is the great equalizer for women and parents in general.
 You no longer have to choose between your career and your family.
 You can do both and quite well.